awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-rule.md

-# Amazon EC2 Systems Manager PatchBaseline Rule<a name="aws-properties-ssm-patchbaseline-rule"></a>
+# AWS Systems Manager PatchBaseline Rule<a name="aws-properties-ssm-patchbaseline-rule"></a>

-<a name="aws-properties-ssm-patchbaseline-rule-description"></a>The `Rule` property type specifies an approval rule for an Amazon EC2 Systems Manager patch baseline\.
+<a name="aws-properties-ssm-patchbaseline-rule-description"></a>The `Rule` property type specifies an approval rule for a Systems Manager patch baseline\.

-<a name="aws-properties-ssm-patchbaseline-rule-inheritance"></a> The `PatchRules` property of the [SSM PatchBaseline RuleGroup](aws-properties-ssm-patchbaseline-rulegroup.md) property type contains a list of `Rule` property types\.
+<a name="aws-properties-ssm-patchbaseline-rule-inheritance"></a> The `PatchRules` property of the [Systems Manager PatchBaseline RuleGroup](aws-properties-ssm-patchbaseline-rulegroup.md) property type contains a list of `Rule` property types\.

 ## Syntax<a name="aws-properties-ssm-patchbaseline-rule-syntax"></a>